datalass1/fastai/README.md

 learn.unfreeze()
 learn.fit_one_cycle(2, max_lr=slice(1e-6,1e-4))
 ```
-- Additionally a model with more layers, ResNet50, could be used.
+- Additionally a model with more layers, ResNet50, could be used to improve the model.